1.0 Introduction

 NOTE

-If the entire chart is orange, all your services or resources are PQC-vulnerable.
+If the entire chart is red, all your services or resources are PQC-vulnerable.

 If the entire chart is green, all your services or resources are PQC-safe (quantum-safe).